joeldbl/nestjs-henry-m4-app/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory in your terminal.
 3. Run the command `npm install` to install the dependencies.
+4. Make a copy of the `.env.example` file, rename it to `.env`, and fill it with the necessary environment variables for your execution.

 ## Usage